meteo-ubonn/meanie3D/README.md

 The package comes with a tool `meanie3D-trackstats-conrad` which analyses KONRAD tracks in a way that makes the data comparable to meanie3D data.
 This is a specialized tool developed in the context of the OASE project.

+## Build presets
+A number of presets are provided to make the process easier.
+Those are selected via the -DPRESET=<preset name> flag to cmake.
+(Example: `cmake -DPRESET=dev-all ../meanie3D`).
+The available presets are:
+* `docker`
+  * Code optimizations for build type 'Release'
+  * Core functions and python frontend
+* `dev-core`
+  * Code optimizations for build type 'Debug'
+  * Core functions and python frontend.
+* `dev-vtk`
+  * Code optimizations for build type 'Debug'
+  * Core functions and python frontend
+  * Visualization code
+  * Tests
+  * Documentation
+* `dev-all`
+  * Code optimizations for build type 'Debug'
+  * Core functions and python frontend
+  * Visualization code
+  * Tests
+  * Documentation
+  * RADOLAN, Satellite and KONRAR utilities
+* `prod-core`
+  * Code optimizations for build type 'Release'
+  * Core functions and python frontend.
+* `prod-vtk`
+  * Code optimizations for build type 'Release'
+  * Core functions and python frontend
+  * Visualization code
+  * Tests
+  * Documentation
+* `prod-all`
+  * Code optimizations for build type 'Release'
+  * Core functions and python frontend
+  * Visualization code
+  * Tests
+  * Documentation
+  * RADOLAN, Satellite and KONRAR utilities

+The term "core functions" refers to the detection, tracking and track evaluation code.
+For local development in most cases, the preset `dev-vtk` is sufficient.
+For more aggressive optimisations, use `prod-vtk`.
+If you just need the core functions and none of the visuals, choose the `core` sets (`dev-core` or `prod-core`).

 ## Frequently Asked Quesions

 ### I'm having trouble compiling the code